oneapi-src/oneMKL/docs/building_the_project_with_dpcpp.rst

 portBLAS backend only, for a generic SYCL device supported by the Open DPC++ project.

-Build oneMKL for the DFT domain on a generic SYCL device:
+Build oneMath for the DFT domain on a generic SYCL device:

 .. code-block:: bash

-  cmake $ONEMKL_DIR \
+  cmake $ONEMATH_DIR \
       -DCMAKE_CXX_COMPILER=clang++ \
       -DCMAKE_C_COMPILER=clang \
       -DENABLE_MKLCPU_BACKEND=False \
       -DENABLE_MKLGPU_BACKEND=False \
       -DENABLE_PORTFFT_BACKEND=True

 Note that this is not a tested configuration.
-This builds oneMKL Interfaces with the portFFT backend only, for a generic SYCL device supported by the Open DPC++ project.
+This builds oneMath with the portFFT backend only, for a generic SYCL device supported by the Open DPC++ project.

 .. _project_cleanup: